 Beyond fielding frontline requests, the AI also has features to make your human agents more efficient.

-Key Features:
+• Key Features:

-- AI Summaries: If an agent gets a ticket with a long back-and-forth history, the AI can summarize the whole thread in seconds.
+• AI summaries: If an agent gets a ticket with a long back-and-forth history, the AI can summarize the whole thread in seconds.

-- Service Triage Assistant: This is a Rovo agent that helps automatically categorize, prioritize, and route incoming tickets to the right team or person.
+• Service triage assistant: This is a Rovo agent that helps automatically categorize, prioritize, and route incoming tickets to the right team or person.

-- Service Request Helper: Another Rovo agent that acts as a sidekick.
+• Service request helper: Another Rovo agent that acts as a sidekick.
 It can suggest the next steps on a ticket, point out the right subject matter expert to loop in, and help draft replies based on the context.

 The setup process

-Reliance on the Atlassian ecosystem
+Strength of the Atlassian ecosystem

-Manual configuration of virtual agents
+Precise configuration of virtual agents

-Pricing and limitations
+Pricing and considerations

 A closer look at pricing